 Vicki Hollett is the author of the Tech Talk series, as well as a number of Professional English courses for Oxford University Press, including Business Objectives and Business Opportunities, both first prize winners in the English Speaking Union’s Duke of Edinburgh Book Competition.
 A graduate of Reading and Essex universities, Vicki has taught English in Japan, Algeria, and the UK.
 She has been a trainer for the LCCI Diploma in Teaching English for Business and has run many workshops for teachers throughout Europe, Asia, and South America.
 She now lives in the USA where she is learning to speak ‘merican.
 Feel free to follow her on Twitter (@vickihollett).

-John Hughes has worked in ELT for nearly 20 years.
+John Hughes has worked in ELT for over 20 years.
 He has taught students in many parts of Europe and has managed Business English and ESP departments in Poland and Italy.
-He began writing for OUP in 2000 and since then has been a co-author for Business Focus Elementary and the Business Result series.
-One particular area of interest is teacher training and he developed a series of teacher training DVDs which appear with Business Result Teacher’s Books.
-He has spoken at conferences all over the world and has just started experimenting with blogging.
-John Hughes’ blog caters for people who want to become teacher trainers or who are already trainers.
+Nowadays, he works as a teacher trainer and writer.
+He has co-authored a number of titles for OUP, including three levels in the Business Result series, Successful Meetings, and Successful Presentations.
+He regularly speaks at conferences around the world and writes two blogs: elteachertrainer and eltmaterialswriter.
 Feel free to follow him on Twitter (@johnhugheselt).

 Tom Hutchinson has taught English in the UK, Germany, and Croatia, and he has given teacher training courses in many other countries around the world.
 For a number of years he lectured at the Institute for English Language Education at Lancaster University, UK.
 With Oxford University Press Tom has published New Hotline, Project, Project English, Lifelines, Lifetime Video, American Hotline, An Introduction to Project Work, Big City and the award-winning Project Video.
 Apart from writing textbooks, Tom’s interests include the management of change, teacher development, and the teaching of grammar.
 In his free time he plays golf, likes to watch football and movies, and plays the electric guitar.